Article

 The PSA is an independent organisation, accountable to the UK Parliament.

-- reviewing the work of the UK’s ten professional regulators (such as the GMC and the NMC) to improve the way that healthcare practitioners are regulated
+• reviewing the work of the UK’s ten professional regulators (such as the General Medical Council and Nursing and Midwifery Council) to improve the way that healthcare practitioners are regulated

-- give policy advice to government and others, and encourage research to improve regulation.
+• providing policy advice to government and others, and encouraging research to support improvements in regulation.

 What is the Accredited Registers programme?